vorotina/design/README.md

             this.$view.setShopButtonEnabled( false );
             break;

-        // cancel checkout if not all photos have been uploaded yet,
+        // cancel checkout if not all photos have been uploaded yet
         // Commands:
 	// ValidateCheckoutCommand
 	// CheckPhotoQualityCommand